dastolks/Class6LabWork/src/lab1/readme.txt

 5. In the startup class document what you think is good or bad about this architecture from the perspective of using abstraction and inheritance.
    (Remember, a startup class must have a main method)

+    //What's good about it is that a variety of methods are allowed to be used.

 6. When declaring variables in your startup class consider using the Liskov Substitution principle.
 This is where you declare a variable using it's abstract type.
 For example, you could do this: